kubecost/docs/allocation.md

-cpuCoreUsageAverage | Average number of CPU cores used while running. cpuCoreHours | Cumulative CPU core-hours allocated. cpuCost | Cumulative cost of allocated CPU core-hours. cpuEfficiency | Fraction of CPU request that was used. gpuHours | Cumulative GPU-hours allocated. gpuCost | Cumulative cost of allocated GPU-hours. networkCost | Cumulative cost of network usage.
+cpuCoreUsageAverage | Average number of CPU cores used while running. cpuCoreHours | Cumulative CPU core-hours allocated. cpuCost | Cumulative cost of allocated CPU core-hours. cpuEfficiency | Ratio of `cpuCoreUsageAverage`-to-`cpuCoreRequestAverage`, meant to represent the fraction of requested resources that were used. gpuHours | Cumulative GPU-hours allocated. gpuCost | Cumulative cost of allocated GPU-hours. networkCost | Cumulative cost of network usage.